Resources#

 • EOS allocates resources exclusively to the task that holds them; conflicting tasks wait until resources are free.

-• Specific assignments must name an existing resource instance defined in one of the experiment’s labs.
+• Specific assignments must name an existing resource instance defined in one of the protocol’s labs.

 • Dynamic assignments select from the pool of eligible instances by resource_type.